 In this post, we cover:

 - The best holiday promotion types and offers for eCommerce

 - 7+ winning holiday marketing campaign examples from top online retailers

 Before we get to the winning holiday promotion examples eCommerce retailers can use to boost peak season sales, let’s take a quick look at marketing campaign and promotion types that proved themselves to be the most popular during the previous holiday season.

 According to one study, site-wide promotions that combine a variety of offers are the most popular.
-Here’s the full breakdown of the best holiday promotion types and offers in order of popularity, and a graph showing how deals changed from 2020 to 2021.
+Here’s the full breakdown of the best holiday promotion types and offers in order of popularity, and a graph showing how deals changed from 2020 to the end of 2021.